Polo Resources POL.L

 Polo Resources Limited (AIM and TSX: POL) is a globally focused natural resources and mine development investment company.
 We select, acquire and manage substantial investments in companies and projects with strong value enhancement potential and attractive growth prospects, and utilise this ability to deliver value-adding returns.

-Polo Resources is trading above the moving 50 day average and above the moving 200 day average on above-average volume.
+Polo Resources is trading below the moving 50 day average and below the moving 200 day average on above-average volume.

 Visit the Polo Resources website.

 Trade Polo Resources long or short on margin at ETX Capital.

 19 Mar 2014